Efficient simulation of Grassmann Tensor Product States

 The symbol $P_0$ represents a projection of the result of the integral to the term containing no Grassmann variables $\th^{\al_I}_{I}$.

-For fermion(electron) systems, the physical indices $m_i$ on a local Hilbert space are always associated with a definite fermion parity $P_f(m_i)=\pm 1$.
-Hence, we can impose the following constraints to issue that Eq. (\ref{GTPS}) do represent fermion wavefunctions.
+For fermion(electron) systems, the physical index $m_i$ in a local Hilbert space is always associated with a definite fermion parity $P_f(m_i)=\pm 1$.
+Hence, we can impose the following constraints to issue that Eq. (\ref{GTPS}) does represent fermion wavefunctions.

-Although the original form Eq.(\ref{GTPS}) provides us a good physical insight of the state, especially for strongly correlated systems from projective constructions, it is not an efficient representation for numerical simulations.
+Although the original form of Eq.(\ref{GTPS}) provides us a good physical insight of the state, especially for strongly correlated systems from projective constructions, it is not an efficient representation for numerical simulations.
 In the following we will derive the standard form of GTPS to simplify the representation.